Sânpetru: Churches

 The landmark of the village is the 13th-century fortified church.
 The original 3-nave basilica was demolished in 1794.
 There are still a few traces of the original 13th-century paintings on the defensive walls that surrounded the church.
 The Order of Cistercians received it in 1240.
 The fortified church was severely destroyed during a Turkish invasion in 1432.
 Most of the village was also destroyed then.
 After the Ottoman invasion, the local community built an 8-meter-high defensive wall fortified with 5 towers and a water trench.

 In the 17th century, the church suffered major damage in a large fire that also destroyed the local archives.
 The bell tower collapsed in 1713 and was rebuilt in 1778–82.
 This tower later collapsed, and in 1795 the structure was demolished and construction on a new church was begun.

 Tourism

-Sânpetru's main tourist attraction is the land around Lempes hill, a partially forested promontory which is a reservation for wild flora.
+Sânpetru's main tourist attraction is the land around Lempeș Hill, a partially forested promontory which is a reservation for wild flora.
 This is a habitat for certain vary rare flowers as well as various fruit-bearing plants such as strawberry, raspberry, blackberry, and blueberry.
 This preserve is home to a variety of fauna including rabbits, snakes, lizards, and birds.
 Deer once made their home here but may have since been hunted to extinction.
-The ecology here is somewhat emperiled by the nearby presence of an artificial lake for depositing tar waste, herds of sheep.
+The ecology here is somewhat imperiled by the nearby presence of an artificial lake for depositing tar waste, herds of sheep.
 Paragliding enthusiasts use the hill as a launch point.